We are here to help you with your Biology degree and courses!

 - Formal grade appraisal for a Biology course

-If you require extra assistance/information, you can book an appointment (see below) with one of our academic advisors (the Undergraduate Program Director [UPD] and the First Year Academic Advisor).
-These appointments normally provide advice on specific questions; they do not repeat information provided in the mandatory group advising sessions, the calendar, or the website.
-You are required to bring a copy of your completed Degree Checklist with you to the appointment.
-If you do not have a copy of the Degree Checklist, please visit Science Academic Services (LB 352.).
+*If you require extra assistance/information about your Biology courses and/or degree, you can book an appointment (see below) with one of our academic advisors.
+These appointments normally provide advice on specific questions; they do not repeat information provided in the mandatory group advising sessions, the calendar, or online (especially this page!).